VulcanJS/vulcan-next/docs/features.md

 Redirection demo
 Up to data apollo
 Debug routes,eg for SSR
 Included docs, not bundled at build time
 Select pages bundled at build time?
 Graphql
 TypeScript for dynamic component
 Error tracking with Sentry
-ES6 webpack config?
-Reproduction of various small issues
+USe ES6 in webpack configs (see electron-react-boilerplate for a demo) Reproduction of various small issues

-Storybook serve public folder

-Mock of next packages from storybook, in jest

-Efficient plug to Vulcan
+Mock of next packages from storybook, in jest Efficient plug to Vulcan
 Vulcan package standard

-Custom sever
+Custom SSR server? to be avoided if possible
 Fullstack cypress testing/coverage of the custom server